-- Instructions regarding missed injections or for times when the client is off the prescribed schedule.
-No further injections will be given without specific written orders from your allergist.
+- Instructions regarding missed injections or for times when off prescribed schedule.

-- If your doctor has prescribed an EpiPen®, please bring it with you to your appointment.
+- If your doctor has prescribed an EpiPen®, you are required to bring it with you to your appointment.

-These requirements may be mailed to: YOUR NAME, Lafene Health Center, Allergy Clinic, 1105 Sunset Avenue, Manhattan, KS 66502.
-This information will be placed in your allergy chart which is filed in the Allergy Clinic.
+These requirements may be mailed or faxed to: YOUR NAME, Lafene Health Center, Allergy Clinic, 1105 Sunset Avenue, Manhattan, KS 66502.
+This information will be placed in your allergy chart kept in the Allergy Clinic.